-Birchwood Highland was established 30 years ago as a charity working with people with mental ill-health, supporting them in their journey to recovery.
+Birchwood Highland was established over 30 years ago as a charity working with people with mental ill-health, supporting them in their journey to recovery.

 Today, whilst we have retained our expertise in supporting people with mental ill- health, we also work with other groups providing personalised support.
 Through our mission statement we aim to increase a person’s capacity to live independently and to feel fully included in the community.
 Our consistent recovery-focused and person-centered approach guides our work towards improving the quality of each person’s life experiences whatever their background or support needs.

 We support people to build self-confidence and adopt lifestyles that improve their health and well-being.
-We operate our services in the Inverness, Easter Ross and Lochaber areas and are currently expanding our activity to more remote areas of Caithness and Sutherland.
+We operate our services in the Inverness, Nairn, Easter Ross and Lochaber areas and are currently expanding our activity to more remote areas of Caithness and Sutherland.
 Many of our staff have been with us a long time and have years of experience working with vulnerable adults and supporting their recovery.

 We believe that investment in staff training is essential in order to provide high quality care, and we require all our support staff to work towards the vocational standards set by the Scottish Social Services Council (SSSC) and to become registered as a social service worker.

 We always strive for our services to be fully co-produced.
 We continuously seek feedback and listen to the people who use our services as we believe that this is the only way of ensuring the highest quality of our work.
 We also encourage individuals to be engaged other ways, for instance, through participation in the planning and development of different projects and activities or through involvement in staff recruitment.

 Birchwood Highland exists to improve the quality of life of people with mental health issues and/or other complex needs by promoting Independence, Inclusion & Recovery.

 In accordance with this statement we aim to achieve seven strategic outcomes:

 - Improved ability to manage personal finances effectively